-On the topic of poison, consider cyanide which causes death by asphyxiation in large amounts and some amount of cellular death in small amounts.
+On the topic of poison, consider cyanide which, without an antidote, causes death by asphyxiation in large amounts and some amount of cellular death in small amounts.
 Corn, sudan grass, sorghums, cherry, apple, broccoli, and peach may accumulate large quantities of cyanide – mostly in leaves and seeds.
-This accumulation occurs when certain plants are injured or drought stressed.
-The good news about cyanide poisoning is that the antidote is garlic.
-Garlic and Shallots do some magic to mineral sulfur making it water soluble so that the presence of sulfur in your blood will react with cyanide, destroying it and creating something that you can metabolize.
+3.7 pounds of Lima beans contains a lethal dose of cyanide.
+The accumulation of cyanide in certain plants occurs when they are injured or drought stressed.
+The good news about cyanide poisoning is that the simple antidote is garlic.
+Garlic and Shallots do some magic to mineral sulfur making it water soluble so that the presence of sulfur in your blood will react with cyanide, destroying it.
 Garlic is essential prior to drinking Morning Glory tea.

 Tyramine is also created by plants – not just bacteria.